henrytriplette/plotter-utility/README.md

 # HP7475a Pen Plotter Utility

-Python GUI to simplify working with a HP7475a Pen Plotte
+Python GUI to simplify working with a HP7475a Pen plotter
+- Now supporting Graphtech MP4200

 [![Image of HP7475a Pen Plotter Utility](./doc/screenshot.png)](https://github.com/henrytriplette/plotter-utility)